FalkorDB/GraphRAG-SDK-v2/README.md

 chat = kg.chat_session()
 response = chat.send_message("Who is Salsa Boy?")
 print(response)
-response = chat.send_message("How many fights has he participated?") print(response)
+response = chat.send_message("Tell me about one of his fights?") print(response)
 ```

 ## Multi Agent - Orchestrator
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/FalkorDB/GraphRAG-SDK-v2/blob/master/examples/trip/demo_orchestrator_trip.ipynb)

 The GraphRAG-SDK supports KG agents.
-Each agent is an expert in the data it has learned, and the orchestrator manages the use of the agents.
+Each agent is an expert in the data it has learned, and the orchestrator orchestrates the agents.
 ### Agents
 See the [Basic Usage](#basic-usage) section to understand how to create KG objects for the agents.